No crowds, but Australian Open will continue during lockdown | Sports-Games

-The Australian Open will be allowed to continue but without crowds for at least five days after the Victoria state government imposed a snap lockdown starting Saturday in response to a COVID-19 outbreak at a quarantine hotel.
+The Australian Open will be allowed to continue but without crowds after the Victoria state government imposed a snap, five-day lockdown starting Saturday in response to a COVID-19 outbreak at a quarantine hotel.

-Victoria Premier Daniel Andrews on Friday announced a five-day, state-wide lockdown starting a minute before midnight local time, imposing new restrictions that prevent residents from leaving their homes except for work, to shop for essential supplies, care or caregiving, and limited exercise.
+Victoria Premier Daniel Andrews on Friday announced a state-wide lockdown starting a minute before midnight local time, imposing restrictions that prevent residents from leaving their homes except for work, to shop for essential supplies, for care or caregiving, and limited exercise.

 Schools will be closed Monday through Wednesday, and there will be no gatherings permitted at homes or for sports events, weddings or religious services.
 Masks will be required everywhere.

-''I don't have advice to cancel the event on the basis that it's unsafe,'' he added, saying the latest COVID-19 cases had nothing to do with the tennis quarantine program.
+Organizers are hopeful of fans returning for the last four days of the tournament, including the semifinals and finals in the singles.

-Tournament director Craig Tiley said the only people who will be permitted on site will be the players and their direct support teams, as well as essential staff members not able to work from home.
+Australian Open tournament director Craig Tiley said the only people who will be permitted on site from Saturday through Wednesday will be the players and their direct support teams, as well as essential staff members not able to work from home.

-''The feedback we've had from all the players is they just want to get on and play,'' he said. ''They've been plying in a bubble with no crowds for pretty much a year now, so the last five days (with crowds) have been a unique experience for them.''
+''The feedback we've had from all the players is they just want to get on and play,'' he said. ''They've been playing in a bubble with no crowds for pretty much a year now, so the last five days (with crowds) have been a unique experience for them.''
 Serena Williams was in the middle of her third-round win over Anastasia Potapova when the lockdown was announced.
-She didn't hear the news until after the match.
+The seven-time Australian Open winner didn't hear the news until after the match.

 ''I think it's good that I didn't know. . . .
 It's going to be a rough few days for I think everyone,'' she said. ''It's been really fun to have the crowd back, especially here.''
 Grigor Dimitrov, who also advanced to the fourth round on Friday, said he feels fortunate the tournament is going ahead at all.

-Fans will also be permitted to attend the night matches scheduled for Friday, when Novak Djokovic, Simona Halep, Dominic Thiem and Nick Kyrgios are playing.
-But Andrews' urged people to ''exercise good judgement'' and not go out.
+Even though Andrews urged people to ''exercise good judgement'' and not go out Friday night, hundreds of rowdy, boisterous fans packed into John Cain Arena for the match between local favorite Nick Kyrgios and third-seeded Dominic Thiem that ended close to 11 p.m. local time.

-Refunds would be offered to fans who purchased tickets for Saturday through Wednesday, as well as for those fans who didn't feel comfortable attending Friday's matches, Tiley said.
+The crowd was jumping up and screaming for each of Kyrgios' winners, booing close line calls and pounding the backs of seats in between points.
+There was little in the way of social distancing, and with masks not yet required by law, few people were wearing them.

-Tiley said he's hopeful fans would be permitted back on site for the final four days of the tournament next week, provided the lockdown ''has done its job.''
+''I always prefer playing in front of a crowd, even if they are not for me,'' Thiem said of the atmosphere after the match. ''It was a good last match before the lockdown, it's really sad to say.''
 The Australian Open was the first Grand Slam tournament in a year to allow sizeable crowds.

-After the COVID-19 outbreak became a pandemic, Wimbledon was canceled, fans were not allowed at the U.S. Open and the number of spectators at the French Open was heavily restricted.
+After the COVID-19 outbreak became a pandemic, Wimbledon was canceled, fans were not allowed at the U.S. Open and the number of spectators at the French Open was heavily restricted to 1,000 per day.

 Andrews said the new lockdown was a ''short, sharp circuit breaker'' in a bid to avoid a bigger, longer lockdown as the state combats a ''hyper-infectious'' strain of the coronavirus.